-Thanks to a mining boom, plenty of Elko hotels offer everything you need.
-Stay walking distance from all the action at old-school Stockmen’s or the clean, comfy Rodeway Inn.
-For a casino-resort feel, Red Lion’s your jam.
+Thanks to a mining boom, plenty of Elko hotels offer all you need.
+Stay steps from the action at old-school Stockmen’s or the clean, comfy Rodeway Inn.
+For a casino-resort feel, Maverick Casino Hotel Elko is your jam.

 Rodeway Inn Elko Downtown Area

 Big Chief Motel

 Maverick Hotel & Casino by Red Lion Hotels

 Peruse pioneer history at the California Trail Interpretive Center, admire Ansel Adams originals at the Northeastern Nevada Museum, and discover the rich world of cowboy poetry and music at the Western Folklife Center.